 Jennie Romer, Esq. is a Legal Associate for the Surfrider Foundation’s Plastic Pollution Initiative.
 Surfrider's expansive network of more than 170 chapters and student clubs nationwide organize around plastic pollution policy through the lens of ocean protection.
 Jennie leads Surfrider’s policy efforts and litigation to reduce plastic pollution at local, state and national levels.
 Jennie is also the author of Can I Recycle This?, an illustrated guide to better recycling and how to reduce single-use plastics, which will be released by Penguin Books in April 2021.

 Jennie has more than a decade of experience as an attorney and sustainability consultant fighting for effective legislation on waste reduction and single-use plastics.
 Her knowledge is routinely sought by legislators, environmental nonprofits, and businesses across the U.S.

-Jennie is a native of California and earned her JD from Golden Gate University School of Law.
+Jennie is a native of California that earned her JD from Golden Gate University School of Law.
 She also holds bachelor’s degrees in Zoology, Environmental Studies, and Black Studies from UC Santa Barbara.
 In addition, Jennie is a member of the state bars of California and New York.

-After law school, Jennie was an associate attorney at a boutique environmental law firm in San Francisco where she represented organizations, such as the Center for Environmental Health, as well as a variety of plaintiffs in class actions.
+After law school, Jennie was an associate attorney at a boutique environmental law firm in San Francisco where she represented organizations, such as the Center for Environmental Health, and a variety of plaintiffs in class actions.
 Jennie also volunteered her time with the San Francisco Board of Supervisors to help re-draft San Francisco's original plastic bag ban.

 In 2012, Jennie moved to New York City and served as pro bono counsel to City Council Member Brad Lander on the plastic bag law that passed in 2016.
 Jennie also coordinated the Bag It NYC Coalition in support of that bill.
 NYC's bag law was preempted by the state legislature.
 From this momentum, the New York State legislature later passed a statewide ban on plastic carryout bags.

 In 2019, Jennie created the Surfrider Foundation's Plastic Bag Law Activist Toolkit, her manifesto on plastics bag laws.
-As a Legal Associate for the organization, Jennie continues to contribute her extensive plastic pollution policy expertise to Surfrider’s nationwide network.
+As a Legal Associate for the organization, Jennie continues to contribute her plastic pollution policy expertise to Surfrider’s nationwide network.